yaloxh/qq/README.md

 # qq
-the best messenger ever
+the best messenger ever\n
-it is the most secure open source messenger! without bans! no censorship! no rules!
+it is the most secure open source messenger!\n without bans!\n no censorship!\n no rules!